RakhithJK/libarchive-libarchive-wiki/FormatTar.md

 Of course, there were several other implementations by this point and compatibility was starting to be a concern.
 So the first POSIX standard included a specification for "UNIX Standard TAR" format (ustar) that extended the original tar format slightly.

-The ustar format probably would have been the industry standard except for GNU tar.
+The ustar format was widely supported, but it would have been even more successful had it been supported by GNU tar, which was the most widely used implementation of tar for many years.
-GNU tar was derived from "pdtar", and it did not implement the ustar format.
 (There are conflicting accounts about why GNU tar did not implement ustar.)
 GNU tar continued to extend its proprietary format over the years, adding a number of new features that were missing from ustar.